CodeYourFuture/syllabus/docs/js-core-1/week-1/lesson.md

 - what the parameter name should be
 - creating good names for any variables you use
-- it should not log anything to the console
+- don't use `console.log` inside the body of the function

 Call `formatPenceToPounds` a few times with different inputs and `console.log` the outputs in order to check your function. 🙂